 - ½ tablespoon olive oil

-- 1 large yellow, green, or red pepper seeded and diced
+- 1 medium yellow, green, or red bell pepper seeded and diced

 - 1 teaspoon minced garlic